Jesus: Comparative structure and content

 The Synoptics emphasize different aspects of Jesus.
 In Mark, Jesus is the Son of God whose mighty works demonstrate the presence of God's Kingdom.
 He is a tireless wonder worker, the servant of both God and man.
-This short gospel records few of Jesus' words or teachings.
-The Gospel of Matthew emphasizes that Jesus is the fulfillment of God's will as revealed in the Old Testament, and the Lord of the Church.
-He is the "Son of David", a "king", and the messiah.
-Luke presents Jesus as the divine-human savior who shows compassion to the needy.
-He is the friend of sinners and outcasts, come to seek and save the lost.
+This short gospel records a few of Jesus's words or teachings.
+The Gospel of Matthew emphasizes that Jesus is the fulfilment of God's will as revealed in the Old Testament, and the Lord of the Church.
+He is the "Son of David", a "king", and the Messiah.
+Luke presents Jesus as the divine-human saviour who shows compassion to the needy.
+He is the friend of sinners and outcasts, and came to seek and save the lost.
 This gospel includes well-known parables, such as the Good Samaritan and the Prodigal Son.

 The prologue to the Gospel of John identifies Jesus as an incarnation of the divine Word (Logos).
 As the Word, Jesus was eternally present with God, active in all creation, and the source of humanity's moral and spiritual nature.
 Jesus is not only greater than any past human prophet but greater than any prophet could be.
 He not only speaks God's Word; he is God's Word.
 In the Gospel of John, Jesus reveals his divine role publicly.
-Here he is the Bread of Life, the Light of the World, the True Vine and more.
+Here he is the Bread of Life, the Light of the World, the True Vine, and more.

-In general, the authors of the New Testament showed little interest in an absolute chronology of Jesus or in synchronizing the episodes of his life with the secular history of the age.
-As stated in John 21:25, the Gospels do not claim to provide an exhaustive list of the events in Jesus' life.
+The authors of the New Testament generally showed little interest in an absolute chronology of Jesus or in synchronizing the episodes of his life with the secular history of the age.
+As stated in John 21:25, the Gospels do not claim to provide an exhaustive list of the events of Jesus's life.
 The accounts were primarily written as theological documents in the context of early Christianity, with timelines as a secondary consideration.
-In this respect, it is noteworthy that the Gospels devote about one third of their text to the last week of Jesus' life in Jerusalem, referred to as the Passion.
-The Gospels do not provide enough details to satisfy the demands of modern historians regarding exact dates, but it is possible to draw from them a general picture of Jesus' life story.
+The Gospels devote about one third of their text to the last week of Jesus's life in Jerusalem, referred to as the Passion.
+They do not provide enough details to satisfy the demands of modern historians regarding exact dates, but it is possible to draw from them a general picture of Jesus's life story.